vinhkhang20/-aws-bootcamp-cruddur-2023/journal/week0.md

 8. Review all the questions of each pillars in the Well Architected Tool (No specialized lens).
 I have created a workload in the AWS Well-Architected Tool and went over the questions for each pillar.
-There are six pillars of a AWS Well-Architected Framework : (acronym CROPSS)
+There are six pillars of a AWS Well-Architected Framework : (acronym CROPSS).
    * Cost optimization
    * Reliability
    * Operational Excellence
    * Performance Efficiency
    * Security
    * Sustainability

 9. Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts
 ![logical pipeline](/_docs/assets/week0/9.png)